eMahtab/rotate-2D-square-matrix/README.md

 ```

 # Key Points :
-Transpose a square matrix and reversing the row elements
+Transpose a square matrix and reversing the row elements.
+While transposing the matrix, remember that in second for loop j start from i and not from 0.

 ## Follow Up :
 Rotate a 2D matrix by 90 degree Anti clockwise (Answer :  Reverse and Transpose)